 B.A.
 Journalism ’16

 "I interned at CBS Television Studios for "Entertainment Tonight" and "The Insider" in Studio City, Calif.
 I got to work on all aspects of production for both shows.
 I transcribed interviews, ran scripts to talent, prepared post-shoot updates, gathered content for the shows and even acted as production assistant at the 2015 Teen Choice Awards.
 This summer was a great experience because the journalism professors had really prepared me for this opportunity."
+[Ashley is now a social media manager for the APA Agency in Beverly Hills.]

 B.M.
 Performance/Cello ’18